joelbarton-io/JS225/studyGuide/higher_order_functions.md

   - Be returned by other functions.
   - Be assigned as values to variables.

-- We can invoke functions in a scope that's different from where it was originally defined.
+- We can invoke a function in a scope that's different from where it was defined originally

 ## Correlation of concepts: first class functions & higher order functions

-The presence of first-class functions in a language often implies the existence and frequent usage of higher order functions.
-These concepts are closely intertwined.
+The presence of first-class functions in a language often implies the existence and frequent usage of higher order functions, they are conceptual entangled

-- A language's support for first-class functions is a **property** of that language.
+- A language's support for first-class functions is a **property** of the language.
 - Whether a function is "higher order" depends on its **individual characteristics**.

 ## Personal Observations